 Sautéed cabbage or pan-fried cabbage is first shredded, then tossed in hot melted butter in a skillet over medium high heat.
 This cooking method creates a tender, but slightly crispy cabbage side dish.

 Sautéed or pan-fried cabbage may not be top of your veggie side dish list, unless you love cabbage like me.
-I’m Irish , so I grew up eating cabbage and love all kinds of green vegetables.

 In years gone by in Ireland, cabbage was cooked alongside bacon in a big black pot known as a bastible.
 All of the family cooking was done in this pot, that hung over open fires in Irish cottage kitchens.

-Boiled cabbage is the more traditional way of cooking cabbage Irish style.
 But today I want to share my new favorite way of cooking cabbage, in a hot skillet with melted butter.
 Simply lip-smacking good.

-Crispy and Tender Cabbage:
+Crispy and Tender Cabbage

 Many people in America claim they don’t like cabbage, unless you’re an Irish cabbage fan like me.
 Cabbage often makes an annual appearance on dinner menus in America, to accompany the preferred Saint Patrick’s Day meal of corned beef and cabbage.